 U-Save rebates are here again.
 Here’s all you need to know about the latest round of payment.

-It’s October, which means it’s time for another GST Voucher – U-Save to help with your household utility bills.
-This rebate is especially timely, considering the past few months of increased work-from-home days, which has invariably bumped up our usage.
+With the Singapore Budget 2021 just over, it can only mean another GST Voucher – U-Save (GSTV – U-Save) to help with your household utility bills.
+This rebate is especially timely, considering the year of increased work-from-home days, which has invariably bumped up our usage.

 So, if you’re wondering how much your family will receive, we’ve got you covered.

-U-Save rebates are a component of the direct assistance programme started by the Singapore Government in 2012 to help cushion the impact of planned GST increases — the two other components are GST Vouchers – Cash, and GST Vouchers – Medisave.
+U-Save rebates are a component of the assistance scheme started by the Singapore Government in 2012 to help lower- and middle-income Singaporeans offset some of their GST expenses — the two other components are GSTV – Cash, and GSTV – Medisave.

 Designed to help households with their utility bills, U-Save rebates are credited directly to each household’s utilities account.

-For 2020, additional one-off U-Save rebates have been announced, which will bring further relief to households struggling to cope with utility bills.
-In total, Singaporeans can receive 2 times more (2.5 times for large households) U-Save rebates this year as compared to during regular years.
+For 2021, additional one-off U-Save rebates (known as GSTV – U-Save Special Payment) have been announced, which will bring further relief to households struggling to cope with utility bills.
+In total, Singaporeans can receive an additional $120 to $200 U-Save rebates this year as compared to during regular years.

 When are GST Voucher – U-Save rebates given out?

-The next U-Save rebate payment that will be credited in October will consist of the regular U-Save rebate, as well as the top-up for large households.
+This means that the next U-Save rebate payment that will be credited in April will consist of the regular U-Save rebate, as well as additional U-Save Special Payment.

 Who is eligible to receive GST Voucher – U-Save rebates?